a-z-listing/a-z-listing/readme.txt

 = How do I show posts of a different post-type (not pages) or multiple post-types (e.g. posts AND pages) =

 This can be achieved using the shortcode or PHP.
+In these examples the generic phrase `post-type-slug` is used to describe the concept.
+The default post types provided by WordPress are called "Posts" and "Pages".
+Their slugs are `post` and `page` respectively.
+You need to use these names in place of the examples (i.e. `your-post-type-slug`, `type1-slug`, and `type1-slug`).

 **Shortcode method**